 Remember: All drugs, including the misuse of prescribed medication, can pose serious health risks, up to and including possible death.

 - Users (when high) are more prone to accidents because their senses are affected.
-Some abusers become unconscious and choke when they inhale vomit, others are suffocated when they place a plastic bag over their heads.
+People can become unconscious and choke if they inhale vomit, suffocation is also a risk if a plastic bag is used to inhale

 - A form of brain inflammation (encephalopathy) may arise from the lead compounds in leaded petrol.
 Many of these compounds are flammable.
 There have been severe burns caused by explosions and fires resulting from the misuse of butane.
 Repeated use of leaded petrol can cause lead poisoning.

 It is an offence for any person to sell, or offer any substance to someone who is under 18, which they believe is likely to be abused as a drug.

 - Drugs.ie: Online information and support for drug and alcohol use.
 Includes a national directory of drug and alcohol services

 - HSE Drugs, Alcohol, HIV and Sexual Health Helpline: Freephone 1800 459 459.